Hell's Kitchen: The Game: Development

-Ludia first started development on October 25, 2007, when Granada America, allowed the 'Hell's Kitchen' property to Ludia.
+Ludia first started development on October 25, 2007, when Granada America allowed the Hell's Kitchen property to Ludia.

-The game was estimated to coincide with the fourth season of the TV show, Hell's Kitchen in 2008.
+The game was intended to be released to coincide with the fourth season of the Hell's Kitchen TV show in 2008.

 Marketing and release

 When promoting the game, Tony Key, the vice president of marketing and sales praised the game's development and the involvement of Gordon Ramsay with the game.

-After release, some players wanted a less tame "Hell's Kitchen" game and in response, Ludia released a limited "Uncensored" version for download and was only available until the finale of the show, in July 2008.
+After release, some players wanted a less tame Hell's Kitchen game.
+In response, Ludia released a limited "Uncensored" version for download that was only available until the finale of the show in July 2008.

 Reception

 The Wii and PC versions received "mixed" reviews, while the DS version received "generally unfavorable reviews", according to the review aggregation website Metacritic.